f1ren/elasticsearch-open-distro-docker/README.md

 * **Many more features** - Since it's [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) there are many more features for you to explore.
 Here are some great reviews you can read:
    * https://medium.com/@maxy_ermayank/tl-dr-aws-open-distro-elasticsearch-fc642f0e592a
    * https://sematext.com/blog/open-distro-elasticsearch-review/

+## Why not Amazon Elasticsearch Service?
+At time of writing (Apr, 2019), Amazon Elasticsearch Service was not as mature as the [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).
+It lacked alerting, the security was limited and it was more expensive than the underlying EC2 resources it used.
+Knowing that, even Amazon backed this open-source project.

 # Setup
 ## AWS EC2